-Add the farro to the pan and stir to coat with oil.
+Add the rice or farro to the pan and stir to coat with oil.
 Add the wine and cook, stirring until liquid is absorbed, about 1 minute until it evaporates off.
 Add 1 cup hot stock to pan and stir in mushrooms.
-Cook, stirring and adding more hot stock as it is absorbed, until the farro is tender but still firm, about 40 minutes.
+Cook, stirring and adding more hot stock as it is absorbed, until the rice is tender but still firm, about 40 minutes, longer if using farro.

 Mix in the Parmesan or pecorino and adjust salt if necessary.

 Serve with additional freshly grated cheese on each serving.